-Several of the general short-term fellowships are reserved for archaeologists whose work focuses on issues of slavery in the greater Chesapeake region and whose work would benefit from the use of the Digital Archaeological Archive of Comparative Slavery.
-For more information on the archive, please see http://www.daacs.org.
+Short-term fellowships are awarded for periods of one, two, or three months to archaeologists (doctoral candidates and postdoctoral scholars) whose work focuses on issues of slavery in the greater Chesapeake region and whose work would benefit from the use of the Digital Archaeological Archive of Comparative Slavery.
+For more information on the archive, please see: http://www.daacs.org.

 Fellowship awards carry a stipend of $2,500 per month (paid after the end of the fellowship) for Fellows whose primary residence at the time of the fellowship is in the United States or Canada.
 For scholars whose primary residence at the time of the fellowship is outside the United States or Canada the stipend is $3,000 per month (again, paid after the end of the fellowship).
 Fellows, international and domestic, are also eligible for funds to cover travel costs, pre-approved up to $2,000.
 (The travel costs are only approved to cover milage if a fellow is driving or economy tickets for a train or plane; it does not cover the renting of a car while in Charlottesville.
 Any additional expenses (e.g., an overnight stop mid-drive) require specific permission to quality.)
 Housing for fellows is also available, based on scheduling, on a first-come, first-serve basis.